Indeed, that's the story behind manual testing.

 5 Popular Test Automation Tools

-It has the ability to automate integration tests for data format or messaging protocol.
+3. CITRUSIt has the ability to automate integration tests for data format or messaging protocol.
 Citrus test automation framework can be exceptionally suited for test messaging integration for all the messaging transport, including HTTP, JMS, SOAP, and REST.
-You can also integrate Citrus with Selenium to authenticate the back-end processes and well interconnect with the user interface
+You can also integrate Citrus with Selenium to authenticate the back-end processes and well interconnect with the user interface.

-It is a behavior-driven development tool with cross-platform functionalities that can incredibly help testers write acceptance tests for different web apps.
+5. CUCUMBERIt is a behavior-driven development tool with cross-platform functionalities that can incredibly help testers write acceptance tests for different web apps.
 The easy and quick setup execution allowed for to reuse of the code in the tests.
 One of the most incredible features is that it can enable test documentation and specification uploads in one up-to-date document.
-It supports programming languages like Scala, Groovy, .Net
+It supports programming languages like Scala, Groovy, .Net, PHP, and python.

 But there is no clear winner, and every framework has its own benefits and can be chosen according to the client's needs.
 Although, additional research is necessary to understand the best suitability of the framework.